GabrielZZZ/GRP2019/README.md

-# This is GRP 2018 Team 13's project!
+# This is GRP 2018 Team 13's Project!
 Welcome! :D

 ## Here is the team details:
 + Team name: Team13